-A few summer’s ago we were totally over scheduled.
+A few summer’s ago we were totally overscheduled.
 I hated it.
 The summer after that I didn’t schedule anything and my kids sat around and stared at me and each other all summer… also not great.
 This year we attempted to have a good balance of the two, while it wasn’t the “perfect” summer I felt like we were getting closer to a rhythm that worked for our family.
-That’s NOT to say that there were not days where the kids would not stop fighting, and getting them to pick up anything off of the floor was not an absolute struggle, but I felt like we made a bit of progress.
+That’s NOT to say that there were no days where the kids would not stop fighting, and getting them to pick up anything off of the floor was not an absolute struggle, but I felt like we made a bit of progress.
 I’m sure we will have the whole thing figured out right after the kids all leave for college *wink*.

 My oldest daughter, now gainfully employed (and still a college student) elected to stay out west for the summer.
-We realized that her job prospects were much better if she stayed for summer term and the likelihood of her obtaining meaningful employment in Louisville for the summer was slim (I mean, who wants to hire someone for 3 months?)
+We realized that her job prospects were much better if she stayed for the summer term and the likelihood of her obtaining meaningful employment in Louisville for the summer was slim (I mean, who wants to hire someone for 3 months?)

 We did get to spend a few weeks with her, it was just the right amount of time.
-During those few weeks we took a family road trip down the Southern Atlantic Coast.
+During those few weeks, we took a family road trip down the Southern Atlantic Coast.
 During the last several years we have driven to Orlando Florida a number of times.
 We are always in such a rush both to get to Orlando and to get home after our trip.
 We would drive by cities that looked amazing and only wistfully wonder what they were like.

 This year I planned a trip with the sole purpose of meandering through the American South.
 If you’ve been to the southern United States you will know that meandering is quite an easy thing to do.
-People are friendly, the food is amazing and honestly it’s too hot and humid to move around quickly anyway.
+People are friendly, the food is amazing and honestly, it’s too hot and humid to move around quickly anyway.

 We booked 2 different hotels in two different cities, then decided to take side trips every few days.
 Back when my kids were small a full week on the beach would have suited them just fine, but now that they are older they like to go out and “do” more things.
 Thus the trip combined “city” days and “beach” days and I think we did a pretty good job of getting the best of both of those worlds.